OpenBMB/BMPrinciples/README.md

       > [Don't decay the learning rate, increase the batch size](https://arxiv.org/abs/1711.00489)

-   3. **Cosine scheduler is the prevalent.**
+   3. **Cosine scheduler is prevalent.**
       - Cosine scheduler is the prevalent one, which is better than Noam with the same peak learning rate.
 Noam decreases more sharply.
-      - Below is from our experiment for CPM.
+      - Below is our experiment for CPM.

        <img src="figs/2.3.scheduler.png" alt="" width="300" height="200">

    4. **Cosine learning rate's period should be set to the end step.**
       - From 2.3, you might wonder if it is good to keep the learning rate high is good for training.
 But it's not.
-      - When you want to traing $N$ step, it's best to set the period of scheduler to $N$, not bigger or smaller.
+      - When you want to train $N$ steps, it's best to set the period of the scheduler to $N$, not bigger or smaller.
       <img src="figs/2.4.scheduler_period.png" alt="" width="500" height="200">

 3. **Predictable Scaling.**
    1. **Pass rate on human eval can be predicted with 1/10000 compute.**
       - It's important to forecast the model's ability before it is trained.
 OpenAI GPT-4 proposed the first version of predictable scaling.
-It estimate the Human-eval's pass rate
+It estimates the Human-eval's pass rate
-      - Current there is no other public result of predicting the downstream metrics for large models.
+      - Currently, there is no other public result for predicting the downstream metrics for large models.
       <img src="figs/3.1.predictable_scaling.png" alt="" width="400" height="250">

 4. **Model Architecture**
-   1. **Architectures in a diverse range has a similar pre-training loss.**
+   1. **Architectures in a **diverse range have a similar pre-training loss.**

       > [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361)